How a fable gave birth to Pakistani cinema's first superhero

 On what the youth of today is missing out on:

 I believe that today's youth may be somewhat adrift.
 Television doesn't seem to cater much to their interests anymore, and movies struggle to hold their attention due to reduced attention spans.
-When we were growing up, there were diverse programmes, festivals, and a time before social media dominated, when we lived and savoured those moments first-hand.
+When we were growing up, there were diverse programmes, festivals; we lived and savoured those moments first-hand.
 This has led me to believe that people were perhaps more authentic then, not constantly trying to emulate others.
 Nowadays, everyone competes online to project an idealised image, often at the expense of genuine self-confidence.
 This trend concerns me deeply.
 As entertainers, we feel a responsibility to offer young people something meaningful through films and television — a blend of revisiting the past and reimagining it for contemporary relevance.
 This way, we hope to provoke thought and inspire them to broaden their horizons and appreciate cultural enrichment."

 On stunts and his preparation